FLWL/aoc-auto-game/README.md

 ## Known issues
 * Calling "QuitGame" from post match stats screen results in looping background music.

-## In the future
-* Implement the rest of the less important game settings

 ## Dependencies
 * Microsoft Detours - https://github.com/Microsoft/Detours